a0s21en5/C-Sharp-Bootcamp/ASP.NET MVC 5.md

 * The Controller class must be derived from System.Web.Mvc.Controller class.
 * The Controller class name must end with "Controller".
 * A new controller can be created using different scaffolding templates.
 You can create a custom scaffolding template also.

+# Action method
+* All the public methods in the Controller class are called Action methods.
+* The Action method has the following restrictions.
+    - Action method must be public.
+It cannot be private or protected.
+    - Action method cannot be overloaded.
+    - Action method cannot be a static method.
+* ActionResult is a base class of all the result type which returns from Action method.
+* The base Controller class contains methods that returns appropriate result type e.g. View(), Content(), File(), JavaScript() etc.
+* The Action method can include Nullable type parameters.